-Letter of Support from Illinois Delegation is located at: Illinois Delegation.
-Note: Detailed budgets for each project are located in the project web links within the Project Reports at Project Information.

-Note: The share of non-Federal funds does not include the \$2.73 million of private railroad funds already expended to advance the design and construction of these projects to this point.
+Note: Letters of Support from Senator Kirk and the Illinois Delegation are located at: Senator Kirk Letter and Illinois Congressional Delegation Letter.
+Congressmen listed above have signed the Illinois Delegation Letter of Support.
+Detailed budgets for each project are located in the project web links within the Project Reports at Project Information.
+The share of non-Federal funds does not include the \$2.73 million of private railroad funds already expended to advance the design and construction of these projects to this point.
+Each project has independent utility and any funds received will be used for maximum benefit.